 BG3 Wyll Build Tips & Tricks

-Remember that while you have less Spell Slots than most other Spellcasting Classes, you can replenish them with a Short Rest and they also automatically scale up to higher spell levels, meaning that when you unlock third level spells for example, all your spells that can be cast at third level automatically will be.
-Wyll has access to a range of hard-hitting spells, some of which only work in melee range while others can hit enemies from afar.
-Read situations carefully and use the right spell at the right time – if in doubt use Eldritch Blast or your Rapier to deal damage instead – save your limited Spell Slots for when you really need them!
+Remember that while you have fewer Spell Slots than most other Spellcasting Classes, you can replenish them with a Short Rest, and they also automatically scale up to higher spell levels, meaning that when you unlock third-level spells, for example, all your spells that can be cast at third level automatically will be.